Westley-Foster/WFoster_CS408_Module4/README.md

 Favourite photos section in index.html written by ChatGPT to fix formatting and cropping

 Fixed positioning with bird image next to top header with help from ChatGPT

+Removal of default text-decoration from nav bar and addition of header text-shadow referenced from classmate Corbin Lilya